fnord12/script.openinfowindow/README.md

 ======

 ### What is it?
 A simple script that opens the Video Info screen (DialogVideoInfo.xml) when a video is playing.
 I often watch a video and want to identify an actor or see some other data not available when pressing I.  This allows me to pull up the cast list.
-I find it especially useful in PseudoTV where don't want to just stop the video.
+I find it especially useful in PseudoTV where you don't want to just stop the video.

 ### Setup
 1. Install the add-on (obviously).